Improved Receiver Noise Calibration for ADMX Axion Search: 4.54 to 5.41 $\mu$eV: Noise Calibration Techniques

 \section{Noise Calibration Techniques}

-In this section, we present the noise calibration techniques with examples from ADMX during the Run 1D phase in 2024~\cite{run1D_TBP}.
-Compared to the previous ADMX runs, a stronger thermal link is used to connect the hot load to the milliKelvin space ($80\sim100$~mK).
+In this section, we present the noise calibration techniques with examples from the most recent ADMX data taking run during 2024~\cite{run1D_TBP}.
+Compared to previous ADMX runs~\cite{admx2020,admx2021,admx2024}, a stronger thermal link is used to connect the hot load to the milliKelvin space ($80\sim100$~mK).
 The base temperature of the hot load reaches $140\sim170$~mK, which is cold enough to perform the JPA-on-hot-load noise measurement without saturating the JPA.
 All the noise calibrations under different circumstances are Y-factor measurements where the output powers are traced as a function of the physical temperatures, and a linear-fit is used to extract out the extra electronic noises introduced by the different components in the receiver chain.
 More specifically, for the JPA-off measurements the fit function is of the form

 Here, $P_{\rm off}$ is the output power with the JPA off, $T$ is the temperature that is being changed, $T_{\rm fit}$ is the noise temperature we fit out for each measurement and C is a constant.

 For the JPA-on measurements, we need to correct for JPA gain due to inevitable fluctuations during the course of the measurement.
 To do this, we change the left hand side of the fit function from $P_{\rm on}$ to $(P_{\rm on} - P_{\rm off})/G_{\rm JPA}$.
 We see that